School of Fine Arts

 The School of Fine Arts enriches the cultural life of the University of Connecticut community, as well as the state, providing an artistic environment that offers unique expressions of emotion, intellect and spirit.
 As UConn continues gaining national recognition for excellence, the School of Fine Arts is playing a key role in the University’s ascendance into the list of top 20 public institutions.

-Our University.
-Our Moment. will bolster support for academic programs and experiential learning.
 The school is expanding diverse interdisciplinary programs in collaboration with the College of Liberal Arts and Sciences, the School of Education and the School of Business.
 The strategic plan calls for expanding conservatory-based education for theater and music studies and professional training for visual arts studies through existing and new partnerships with arts organizations like the New Britain Museum of American Art and the Metropolitan Opera.
 Private support also will help develop study abroad programs that will enable students to experience the diversity that is embedded in the universal language of the arts.

 The School of Fine Arts is an internationally recognized professional school.
 The strategic plan prioritizes investing in the areas of greatest strength, including the M.F.A. in studio arts and M.A. in art history, to continue UConn’s rise to prominence in the arts.
 Private giving also will support expanding distinctive programs that enable graduate students to gain invaluable experience working with national and international artists, actors, designers, musicians, and scholars both on campus and abroad.